UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Background

 \subsubsection{ExitBootServices}

-The DXE phase concludes with the \textit{ExitBootServices} event, which triggers the transition of control to the operating system.
-This marks the completion of hardware and firmware initialization, ensuring that the platform is fully prepared for OS operation while reducing the firmware's role to providing only runtime services that persist during OS execution.
+The DXE phase concludes with the \textit{ExitBootServices} event, which triggers the transition to the OS.
+This marks the completion of hardware and firmware initialization, ensuring that the platform is fully prepared for OS operation while reducing the firmware's role to retaining only runtime services for use during OS runtime.
 At this point, the \texttt{ExitBootServices()} function is called to terminate boot services: the EFI Boot Services Table and the EFI DXE Services Table are terminated, resources are released, and the firmware is prevented from interfering with the OS’s management of hardware and memory.
-Conversely, the EFI Runtime Services Table persists into the OS runtime.
-Unlike the complete destruction of the EFI Boot Services and the EFI DXE Services or the full preservation of the EFI Runtime Services, the EFI System Table takes an interim approach.
-Its functionality is reduced after \texttt{ExitBootServices()} is invoked; only specific pointers, including those to Runtime Services and configuration tables, remain valid at runtime, ensuring necessary interaction between the OS and firmware.
+Conversely, the EFI Runtime Services Table persists.
+While the Boot and DXE Services Tables are terminated and the Runtime Services Table is preserved, the EFI System Table adopts an interim approach: after \texttt{ExitBootServices()} is called, only select entries such as pointers to the Runtime Services Table and configuration tables remain valid, enabling continued OS-firmware interaction.